Table of Content

 BUILDING MATTER DEVICES THAT WORK WITH ALEXA

-In addition, the Alexa Connect Kit (ACK) SDK for Matter is a new package that offers cloud connectivity to Matter devices, including over-the-air updates, metrics, and logs.
+In addition, the Alexa Connect Kit (ACK) SDK for Matter is a package that offers cloud connectivity to Matter devices, including over-the-air updates, metrics, and logs.
 The ACK SDK for Matter also provides cloud connectivity features that can give customers superior interoperability of Matter devices.

 The ACK SDK will provide a Frustration-Free Setup (FFS)—an effortless setup for Matter devices—allowing consumers to add Matter-compliant devices to the network automatically through Alexa.